Kristijan-K/fuzzy-tab-finder/README.md

 2. Select the "Remove from group" option.
 3. Press `Enter`.
 The current active tab will be removed from its group.

+### Adding Current Tab to Bookmark Folder

+1. Open the Bookmark Folder Finder (`Alt+B`).
+2. Search for and select an existing bookmark folder.
+3. Press `Enter`.
+The current active tab will be added as a bookmark to the selected folder.
+If a bookmark with the same URL already exists, it will be moved to the selected folder.
+4. To remove the current tab from bookmarks, select the "Remove from bookmarks" option and press `Enter`.

+### Opening Bookmarks

+1. Open the Bookmark Opener (`Alt+M`).
+2. Search for bookmarks by title or URL.
+You can also navigate through bookmark folders.
+3. Use `Arrow Right` to expand a folder and `Arrow Left` to collapse it.
+4. Press `Enter` to open the selected bookmark in a new tab.

 ## Customizing Keyboard Shortcuts

 You can change the default keyboard shortcuts for the extension:

 1. Go to `chrome://extensions/shortcuts` in your Chrome browser.
 2. Find "Tab Fuzzy Finder" in the list.
-3. Click on the edit icon next to the desired command (`Toggle the fuzzy finder UI` or `Toggle the group finder UI`) and enter your preferred shortcut.
+3. Click on the edit icon next to the desired command (`Toggle the fuzzy finder UI`, `Toggle the group finder UI`, `Toggle the bookmark finder UI`, or `Open bookmark from fuzzy finder`) and enter your preferred shortcut.